-We are entering 2019 with ten consecutive quarters of positive comparable sales growth behind us and strong brand and fashion trends in the business.
-In 2019, our focus will be on continued execution of our core culture and brand strategies as well as strategic investments centered on long-term quality growth.
-These investments will be largely focused on enhancing the customer experience and creating operational efficiencies to drive operating margin expansion.
-As we reach our targeted number of stores in North America, we expect that total store count growth in fiscal 2019 in the region will continue to moderate.
-In Europe and Australia, however, we continue to believe we have growth opportunities and we are planning 8 new stores in fiscal 2019, consistent with fiscal 2018.
+In fiscal 2021, our focus remains on serving the customer with strategic investments largely focused on enhancing the customer experience while increasing market share and creating operational efficiencies to drive operating margin expansion.
+Given our significant cash position, we have the security to manage through potential difficulties while also investing strategically in important long-term initiatives.
+As we are within our targeted store count range in North America, we expect that store count will be roughly flat in the region.
+In Europe and Australia, however, we continue to believe we have growth opportunities and we are planning 22 new stores during fiscal 2021, up from 9 in 2020.